vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 1. Click on the edit icon next for the network and configure as follows.
 Change the provided details as per your SDDC configuration.

-    **Note:** Not all networks are auto-discovered.
+    > **Note** Not all networks are auto-discovered.
 For those networks, manually add the subnet.

     <!-- /* cSpell:disable */ -->